hyperspy/hyperspy/doc/dev_guide.rst

 3. Pick your battles
 --------------------

-Work out what you want to contribute and break it down in to managable chunks.
+Work out what you want to contribute and break it down in to manageable chunks.

 You may have a very clear idea of what you want to contribute but if you're not sure where to start you can always look through the issues and pull